One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Limitations and Failure Cases

-\section{Limitations and failure cases}
+\section{Limitations and Failure Cases}

-Below, we present a failure case for image restoration.
-Our method may produce images with mistakes since the teacher model is not perfect.
-However, we stress that T2I-based SR models also have such problems.
-Specifically, in Fig. \ref{fig:comparison_realsr}, we observe that the teacher model produces image an indistinguishable image from simple bicubic upsampling.
-Similar occurs with OSEDiff, while all other methods, including ours, SinSR, SUPIR and GAN-based models, produce images with visible artifacts.
+Below, we present failure cases for image restoration for RSD and other models.
+Our method may produce images with mistakes since the teacher model is imperfect.
+However, we stress that T2I-based SR models with rich priors also face such problems.
+Specifically, in Figure \ref{fig:comparison_realset65_failure_small_details} (top), we observe that the teacher model produces an indistinguishable image compared to the simple bicubic upsampling image.
+A similar issue occurs with OSEDiff, while all other methods, including ours, SinSR, SUPIR, and GAN-based models, produce images with visible artifacts.
+Another typical failure case of diffusion-based methods, ResShift, SinSR, and RSD, includes images with rich background details that are hard to predict due to insufficient contextual information in the LR image.
+As we show in Figure \ref{fig:comparison_realset65_failure_small_details} (bottom), the hallucination properties of T2I-based methods, SUPIR and OSEDiff, provide realistic continuations of the road and cars with greater and richer details compared to the results of ResShift, SinSR, and RSD.
+In Figure \ref{fig:comparison_realsr_failure_small_details}, we show failure cases of the considered SR methods on the real-world RealSR benchmark \citep{cai2019toward} with available ground truth images.
+All methods struggle when running on images with many small details, like bush patterns.
+Hallucinations of diffusion-based methods do not coincide with the original HR image in small details.